apaam/webpage/docs/documentation/tips/readrestart.md

 Instead, use a minimal execution script (e.g., named `All-restart`) based on `Allrun-parallel`, with the following modifications:
 - Skip mesh generation and decomposition steps.
-- Back up and remove the previous solver log.
+- Back up the previous solver log.
 - Directly launch the solver using the existing decomposed case.

 #### Example: `All-restart` script